K4m1kaz3/CopyKitty/README.md

 **Warning: Administrator priviledge is required**

-Description:

-        This tool is used to copy file in NTFS system.
+his tool is used to copy file in NTFS system.
 This tool can copy file even when file is locked by another process because directly read binary from hard disk

-Useage:
+Using:

 CopyCat.exe copy [source] [dest]                                Copy file from [source] to [dest] folder

 CopyCat.exe fileinfo [filepath]                                 Get file information, such as file size, file time, MFT time, owner, ...